ahti/jekyll-menu/README.md

     {% include menu.html menu=site.menu %}

+You can specifiy how many menu level you want to render with the parameter `max_depth`.
+Have in mind like in arrays the first menu level is 0.
+So

+    {% include menu.html menu=site.menu max_depth=1 %}

+will render just the first and second level.

 To include pages in this menu, there are some frontmatter settings that you can specify for each site:

 ```yaml